LeoVS09/halojs/README.md

 export const App = () => <div>
   let count = 0; // reactive by default

+  console.log('Count is', count) // run only when coint updates

   if(count < 10) {
     <p>Count value is {count}</p> // element will be rendered inside of div
   } else {